UBCSailbot/docs/docs/reference/markdown.md

 ## Getting Started

-We recommend [markdownguide.org](https://www.markdownguide.org/) to be your first point of reference if you are learning Markdown for the first time.
+We recommend [markdownguide.org](https://www.markdownguide.org/){target=_blank} to be your first point of reference if\
+you are learning Markdown for the first time.
 It covers topics like what Markdown is, its syntax, advanced tips, and the different services that support Markdown.
 Flavours of Markdown specific to a service build on top of these basics.

 ## Sailbot and Markdown